csek06/PKMN-Cataloguer/cline_docs/activeContext.md

 - **✅ Database Transaction Safety**: Immediate commits prevent metadata loss
 - **✅ Enhanced Error Handling**: Robust validation and constraint handling
 - **✅ Improved UI/UX**: Enhanced card preview with better information visibility
+- **✅ JavaScript Error Resolution**: Fixed all syntax errors in card preview template

+### **✅ JAVASCRIPT ERROR FIX COMPLETED (August 16, 2025)**:
+The JavaScript error in `templates/_card_preview.html` has been successfully resolved.

+**Issues Fixed**:
+1. **HTML Structure Issue**: Fixed improper nesting of image and fallback div elements by wrapping them in a proper container
+2. **JavaScript Syntax Error**: Removed Jinja2 template syntax from inline JavaScript function calls that were causing parsing errors
+3. **Template String Literal**: Fixed unterminated string literal in HTML class attribute with Jinja2 conditionals

+**Technical Changes Made**:
+- **Image Container**: Wrapped image and fallback div in `<div class="relative">` for proper structure
+- **Data Attributes**: Changed from `onerror="handleImageError(this, '{{ image_url or '' }}')"` to `data-fallback-url="{{ image_url or '' }}" onerror="handleImageError(this)"`
+- **JavaScript Function**: Updated `handleImageError()` to read fallback URL from data attribute instead of parameter
+- **Template Syntax**: Consolidated multi-line Jinja2 conditionals in class attributes to single-line format

+**Validation Results**:
+- ✅ Jinja2 template parsing: No errors
+- ✅ JavaScript syntax validation: No errors
+- ✅ HTML structure: Properly nested and valid

 New cards added through the search interface will automatically receive complete metadata including HP, types, rarity, supertype, attacks, abilities, weaknesses, resistances, set information, and API images with proper sync timestamps.
-The enhanced preview UI ensures users can quickly see all critical card information including rarity without needing to scroll.
+The enhanced preview UI ensures users can quickly see all critical card information including rarity without needing to scroll, and now functions without any JavaScript errors.

-No further action is required - both the card addition process and daily metadata refresh task have been completely optimized and fixed, with an improved user interface for better card preview experience.
+No further action is required - both the card addition process and daily metadata refresh task have been completely optimized and fixed, with an improved user interface for better card preview experience and error-free JavaScript functionality.